gbaylis/Java-Data-Structures-Algorithms/README.md

 # Java-Sorting-Algorithms
-examples of Soting algorithms in Java
+examples of Sorting algorithms in Java